PhongTong/How-to-CAD-Creo/README.md

 * Learning how to make use of the mirroring and circular patterns tools, both as a sketch and as a feature.
 * Learning how to create planes, at different angles.

-**Session Activity:** Using the tools learned on Session 4, we’ll design three instruments, namely:
+**Session Activities:** Using the tools learned on Session 4, we’ll design three instruments, namely:
 * A set of [Maracas](https://www.bulkpartysupplies.com/cdn/shop/products/60951-8.jpg?v=1762528605).
 * A 4-string [Banjo](https://kalabrand.com/cdn/shop/files/KA-BNJ-MHG-C_23_R.jpg?v=1688583172).
 * A set of wooden [Bongos](https://drumcenternh.com/cdn/shop/products/CP221AW_hqw_1_1.jpg?v=1702666546).